ENOUGH IS ENOUGH NVIDIA!

 Sure, I believe without a doubt, that NVDA will be $165.00 per share within the next twelve months.
 Will it get there by June?
 Probably not (who knows).
 Is it more likely we have a market down day and a minor selloff in NVDA?
 I, again, believe yes is the answer.
 It probably won’t be a large selloff and it might be so fast you could miss it if you’re eating lunch, but it could still happen and when it does I will be ready to double-down on the JAN 90 CALL!

 Also, keep in mind, I owned 300 shares (or three) worth of options on NVDA which would have cost $29,000.00 to call.
 My portfolio currently doesn’t equal that much.
 I planned on transferring funds into the portfolio to call the shares, but the balance at that point would be $60,000.00 and HALF would have been NVDA.

 I do not like having any one holding totaling more than 5% of my portfolio.
-Currently, I am overweight several including Intel Intel Corporation 34,73 -0,02 -0,06% and GE GE 25,91 -0,78 -2,92%.
+Currently, I am overweight several including Intel Unfortunately, we could not get stock quote intc this time. and GE Unfortunately, we could not get stock quote ge this time..
 The thought of half being in NVDA was just a little too much for me to swallow for the year.
 This was also a deciding factor in my decision to cash out of the JUNE call’s completely.

 I am 100% confident I will regret selling the two JUNE call’s…I am well aware of this fact.